The unrestricted Skyrme-tensor time-dependent Hartree-Fock and its application to the nuclear response from spherical to triaxial nuclei: Formalism

-The $\bm S\cdot\bm F$ and $\bm S\cdot\bm G$ terms contribute to mantain the Galilean invariant properties of the standard Skyrme functional when the tensor is made active.
+holds, many equivalent formulations for the energy density can be worked out. \\ The $\bm S\cdot\bm F$ and $\bm S\cdot\bm G$ terms contribute to mantain the Galilean invariant properties of the standard Skyrme functional when the tensor is made active.
 In particular, they are related to the pseudo-scalar, vector and pseudo-tensor densities $J_0, \bm J, \underline J$ and the pseudo-vector spin kinetic density $\bm{T}$.
 The latter is defined by

 where a generic component $T_{\mu}$ depends on $ \bm\nabla\cdot\bm\nabla ' S_{\mu}$.
-The first three objects are those that represent the trace, the antisymmetric and the symmetric parts~\cite{Les} of the pseudo-tensor spin current
+The former three objects are those that represent the trace, the antisymmetric and the symmetric parts~\cite{Les} of the pseudo-tensor spin current

 which decomposes into